Marais-Roos/Cpp_Projects/Checkmate-in-One_puzzle/readme.md

 # Checkmate-in-One Puzzle

+This project is not yet completed, I am currently working on completing it.

 This project showcases my familiarity with the use of classes, objects, constructors, destructors, dynamic memory and the use of operator overloading.

 ## Overview